 When we do the calculation for the Malaya Garnet graph point shown above, we find that this particular gem is 58% Pyrope, 22% Spessartine and 20% Almandine.
 Readers can do this simple calculation after measuring the above lines on their computer screen with a ruler.
 We can also use mathematics software that can be set up to perform such calculations automatically.

 A photograph of the Malaya Garnet represented by the above graph point is shown below, along with a representation of its major composition.
-Percentages of possible other minor components such as Grossuar or Uvarovite have not been calculated and are not shown in this representation.
+Percentages of possible other minor components such as Grossuar have not been calculated and are not shown in this representation.